 The most important indicator turned out to be clouds of interstellar molecules; they emit radiation in the light of carbon monoxide (CO).
 Now it was gradually becoming possible to refine the portrait of the Milky Way.
 Accordingly, the galaxy (from the Greek word gala: milk) is a bent wheel, 100,000 light years in diameter and with a thickness of just 5,000 light years.
 The wheel hub with its black hole is surrounded by a spherical bulge of stars with an embedded cigar-shaped structure – a kind of bar.

-Our solar system is located in the Orion Arm, 26,000 light-years from the centre and almost on the main plane.
+Our solar system is located in the Orion Arm, 26,000 light-years from the center and almost on the main plane.
 The system, which contains around 200 billion suns, is surrounded by a spherical halo containing thousands of globular star clusters and a spherical region consisting of very thin hydrogen plasma.
-The entire galaxy rotates, with objects closer to the centre rotating faster, and those further from the centre rotating more slowly.
+The entire galaxy rotates, with objects closer to the center rotating faster, and those further from the center rotating more slowly.
 The curve of this differential rotation shows irregularities that cannot be explained by visible mass alone.